 Workforce development partnerships are the foundation of success for matching workforce skills with employer needs while supporting self-sufficiency for job seeking customers.
-The WDB sees WIOA as offering the opportunity to engage partners in a meaningful way in order to ensure talent matches industry needs today and in the future.
-These efforts have a profound impact on the Frederick County community by:
+The Board prioritizes partnerships as a way to ensure talent matches industry needs today and in the future.
+WIOA gives local boards the ability to be flexible, innovative, and demand driven.
+Successful workforce development solutions have a profound impact on the Frederick County community by:

-- ✓ Providing business and industry with the skilled workers needed; - ✓ Increasing family self-sufficiency through skill development and career pathways; - ✓ Preparing youth and adults for lifelong learning and employment success; - ✓ Aligning workforce system, employers, educators, and other partners for efficient and effective use of resources and - ✓ Leveraging local, state, and federal resources for economic and workforce development for our local area.
+- ✓ Providing business and industry with the skilled workers needed; - ✓ Increasing family self-sufficiency through skill development and career pathways; - ✓ Preparing youth and adults for lifelong learning and economic success; - ✓ Aligning workforce system, employers, educators, and other partners for efficient and effective use of resources and - ✓ Ensuring the local workforce system is inclusive, diverse and offers equal opportunity and accessibility for all: - ✓ Leveraging local, state, and federal resources for economic and workforce development for our local area.

 Guided by the Workforce Innovation and Opportunity Act and following demand-driven models for success, the WDB will work to ensure that the above objectives guide its work over the next four years.
-This 2016-2020 Frederick County Local WIOA Plan has been developed to reflect goals and objectives of the local Board, in collaboration with the County Executive, and WIOA partners.
-The local plan also supports the goals reflected in the Maryland State WIOA Strategic Plan.
+This 2020-2024 Frederick County Local WIOA Plan has been developed to reflect goals and objectives of the local Board, in collaboration with the County Executive, and WIOA partners.
+The local plan also supports the goals reflected in the Maryland State WIOA Plan.